Skip to content

 }

-For better maintenance, have the template and style definitions in seperate files.
+For better maintenance, have the template and style definitions in separate files.
 Replace the inline template and style strings in the library's component typescript file

 with the following code